LeaseCloud/API-Documentation/source/includes/_webhooks.md

 We will make a `POST` request to the endpoint with a JSON body

-The signature is with generated with the timestamp found in the `Montly-Signature` header combined with a `.` and the `payload`
+The signature is with generated with the timestamp found in the `LeaseCloud-Signature` header combined with a `.` and the `payload`

 We will make up 12 attempts to deliver the webhook with exponential delay up to 7 days from first try.
 Returns 200 http status for success else we are assuming it failed.